Guy Gillette: Post-Senate

 Following his second defeat, Gillette initially remained on Capitol Hill, serving as counsel with the Senate Post Office and Civil Service Committee (from 1955 to 1956) and the Senate Judiciary Committee (from 1956 to 1961).

+Gillette and former U.S. Senator Henry F. Ashurst had cameo appearances as U.S. Senators in the film Advise & Consent.

-He retired and resided in Cherokee until his death at age 94 on March 3, 1973, and was interred in Oak Hill Cemetery.
+He retired and resided in Cherokee until his death at age 94 on March 3, 1973.